oVirt/ovirt-site/source/release/4.3.0/index.html.md

 #### oVirt Engine

+ - [BZ 1399750](https://bugzilla.redhat.com/1399750) <b>[RFE] Make API v3 officially unsupported</b><br>Version 3 of the REST API has been deprecated since RHV version 4.0.
+It will be officially unsupported from RHV version 4.3, along with the ovirt-shell and version 3 of the Python, Ruby, and Java SDK guides.
  - [BZ 1627636](https://bugzilla.redhat.com/1627636) <b>Drop ovirt-engine-cli dependency</b><br>ovirt-engine-cli uses v3 API which are deprecated and unsupported.<br>We'll keep shipping the package but we are not depending on it anymore.
  - [BZ 1533086](https://bugzilla.redhat.com/1533086) <b>deprecate and remove disks scan alignment feature</b><br>The "Scan Alignment" feature in the webadmin was only relevant to outdated guest OSes, which are no longer supported anyway.<br><br>The feature is now removed from the webadmin, along with histoprical records of disks being aligned or malaligned.